tjoyner/ofvioletsandlicorice/whatheshaving.md

 1996 Roero Roche d'Ampsej &ndash; *"...by Matteo Correggia, one of the greatest winemakers... of the 20th century"*

 <h2>Chapter 23</h2>
-Insalata Russa, etc. &ndash; *On the tray table there was insalata russa and vitello tonatto, there was salami from Rodini and sausage from Bra, there was a plate of carne cruda of Albese and chopped meat with egg yolk and Dijon mustard, there was a cold roast and peppers with anchovies and garlic, and 2 liter bottles of red wine.*
+[Insalata Russa](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#insalatarussa), etc. &ndash; *On the tray table there was [insalata russa](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#insalatarussa) and [vitello tonnato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#vitellotonnato), there was salami from Rodini and sausage from Bra, there was a plate of [carne cruda of Albese](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#carnecruda) and chopped meat with egg yolk and Dijon mustard, there was a cold roast and peppers with anchovies and garlic, and 2 liter bottles of red wine.*
 Breadsticks